Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

     </div>
 </div>

-# Publication
+# Selected Publication

-**Z. Yu**, H. Ren, C. Pan, G. Zhou, B. Wang, M. Dong, J. Wang "Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis," in IEEE Transactions on Communications, doi: 10.1109/TCOMM.2023.3332856.
+**Z. Yu**, H. Ren, C. Pan, G. Zhou, B. Wang, M. Dong, J. Wang "Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis," in IEEE Transactions on Communications, vol. 72, no. 3, pp. 1578-1595, March 2024, doi: 10.1109/TCOMM.2023.3332856.

 This is my first work from 2022.9 to 2023.11.
 Feeling fortunate to be accepted by IEEE TCOM.
 Hopefully, you find it intriguing to some extent!

 # Services

-I have served as a reviewer for IEEE journals including IEEE TVT and as a Technical Program Committee (TPC) member for IEEE WCNC 2024.
+I have served as a reviewer for IEEE journals including IEEE TCOM, JSTSP, TMC, and TVT, I also served as a Technical Program Committee (TPC) member for IEEE WCNC 2024 and IEEE PIMRC 2024.

 # Current Reseach Interests